CertiCoq/certicoq/README.md

 Setting up a switch with OCaml
 ------------------------------

-  Note that supported OCaml version are `4.02.3` to `4.05.0`, avoid `4.06.0` which sometimes produces dynamic linking errors.
+  Note that supported OCaml version are `4.06.1` and upwards, avoid `4.06.0` which sometimes produces dynamic linking errors.
 In `opam 1.*`, use `opam config var ocaml-version` to confirm you have a compatible compiler.
 If not, you should create a fresh new switch with a specific compiler, using:

-    # opam switch -A 4.05.0 coq87
+    # opam switch -A 4.06.1 coq88
     # eval `opam config env`

-  This will install the `4.05.0` compiler in a new switch named `coq87` and put you in the right environment (check with `ocamlc --version`).
+  This will install the `4.06.1` compiler in a new switch named `coq88` and put you in the right environment (check with `ocamlc --version`).

 Installing Coq